TsukihiAraragi/OptionalHosts-/README.md

 # OptionalHosts
-    This is a optional enhanced hosts file for doh someone.
+    Make some hosts aceess correctly and fastly for someone.
     It is a supplement to the entries not included in some project, but it has no other relationship with it.
     You are responsible for using this project.
 # Caution